wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

-  * using the same address on multiple routers may hamper debugging and fault isolation, e.g., when using the "traceroute" utility (but see {I-D.draft-ietf-intarea-extended-icmp-nodeid} for a possible solution to this problem);
+  * using the same address on multiple routers may hamper debugging and fault isolation, e.g., when using the "traceroute" utility (but see
+    {{I-D.draft-ietf-intarea-extended-icmp-nodeid}} for a possible solution
+    to this problem);
   * packets originating from 192.0.0.8 might be considered as spoofed traffic and dropped by firewalls at network boundaries.